Can Hair Dye Cause Hair Loss?

 One question, however, that puts off many is whether hair dye can cause hair loss.
 And, the simplest answer is yes, it can.

-Although hair dye doesn’t inhibit hair growth, it can result in more shedding and cause hair loss by damaging the hair, particularly if you dye your hair too often and especially if you are using bleach.
+Although dyeing your hair doesn’t inhibit hair growth, it can result in more shedding and cause hair loss by damaging the hair, particularly if you dye your hair too often and especially if you are using bleach.

 You may not realise, but the rubbing and combing associated with hair dying can loosen hairs in the shedding phase (telogen) causing increased shedding.
-Also, hair dye contains both ammonia and hydrogen peroxide, which can similarly loosen telogen hairs and result in more shedding.
+Also, dye products contain both ammonia and hydrogen peroxide, which can similarly loosen telogen hairs and result in more shedding.

 A key concern is that the chemicals in hair dye can also physically weaken the hair shafts (i.e., the part of a hair projecting beyond the surface of the skin) increasing breakage-caused hair loss.